 What is involved in the offering plan?What is involved in the offering plan?

-In the case of a bulk sale, the buildings offering plan must be amended to disclose that the buyer is a successor-sponsor of the units they purchased.
+In the case of a bulk sale, they must amend the building offering plan to disclose that the buyer is a successor-sponsor of the units they purchased.
 This means the buyer has all the rights, obligations, and liabilities of a sponsor, though only concerning the units they own on or after closing day.
-The amended offering plan will also disclose that the original sponsor remains responsible for the purchased units until closing day.
-If they hold any other units besides those purchased in the bulk sale, they will continue to be liable.
+The amended offering plan will also disclose that the original sponsor remains responsible for the purchased units until closing.
+They will continue to be liable if they hold other units besides those purchased in the bulk sale.

-Additionally, a bulk purchaser must also designate at least one individual as the “principle” of the successor-sponsor.
+Additionally, a bulk purchaser must designate at least one individual as the “principle” of the successor sponsor.
 This is usually a director, shareholder, or another individual interested in the offering plan.
 Their task is to submit a certification as to the truthfulness and completeness of the offering plan.

-As for the recapitalization route, the transaction’s specific details will determine whether any changes have to be made to the offering plan.
+As for the recapitalization route, the transaction’s specific details will determine whether changes must be made to the offering plan.
 This will be worked out between the original sponsor and the investor.

+There’s a lot of nuance here and liability questions that an investor must consider when choosing a principle carefully.
 Whether going for a bulk sale or recapitalization, the principle’s identity will be a critical component of the transaction.
-There’s a lot of nuance here and questions of liability that an investor will have to consider when choosing a principle carefully.
 The addition or removal of principals is a factor the attorney general considers when looking at existing purchasers and whether they have a right to rescind their contracts.

 What future rights will the investor have over the condominium?What future rights will the investor have over the condominium?

-In a recapitalization, the investor’s rights and ability to control the project will be determined by their position within the entity.
-All of this will be worked out in the transaction to determine what rights the investor has over the setting of prices, how sales will be handled, and the condominium’s general running.
-The bigger the investment, the greater the control.
+In recapitalization, the investor’s rights and ability to control the project will determine their position within the entity.
+The more significant the investment, the greater the control.
+All of this will be worked out in the transaction to determine the rights the investor has over the setting of prices, how sales will be handled and the general running of the condominium.

 How does all this fit in with existing purchasers?How does all this fit in with existing purchasers?

-Whether a bulk purchase or a recapitalization, the attorney general will determine whether the transaction has any adverse effects on existing purchasers.
+The attorney general will determine whether the transaction adversely affects existing purchasers, whether a bulk purchase or a recapitalization.
 Each one will be considered on a case-by-case basis.
-If any are found to have suffered adverse effects, they will have the right to rescind their contracts.
-Key factors for the attorney general in deciding on each case will be the principal’s prior experience, reputation, and successor-sponsor.
+Critical factors for the attorney general in deciding on each case will be the principal’s prior experience, reputation, and successor-sponsor.
+If any have suffered adverse effects, they have the right to rescind their contracts.

-Investors can reduce the risk of this by submitting the appropriate disclosures to the attorney general and public.
+Investors can reduce this risk by submitting the appropriate disclosures to the attorney general and the public.
 Also, even if the transaction is deemed not to have any adverse effects, future events may still trigger a right of rescission.
 For investors, you must mitigate the chances of this by performing extensive due diligence.

 What about maintenance and transfer tax considerations?What about maintenance and transfer tax considerations?

-When closing on a bulk sale, transfer taxes must be paid to New York City and New York State.
-In this case, the transfer taxes are at the commercial rate, which is higher than those paid for an individual sale.
+Transfer taxes must be paid to New York City and New York State when closing on a bulk sale.
 There may also be a Mansion Tax that must be paid to New York State.
+In this case, the transfer taxes are at the commercial rate, higher than those paid for an individual sale.

 As with other considerations, the exact nature of transfer taxes in a recapitalization depends on the deal’s specific terms.
-In both cases, there are approaches you can take that will mitigate the amount of tax owed.
-All of this needs to be carefully worked out between the investor and their counsel during the underwriting process.
+In both cases, you can take approaches that will mitigate the amount of tax owed.
+This needs to be carefully worked out between the investor and their counsel during the underwriting process.

 Final ThoughtsFinal Thoughts

 The most important thing to take from all this is that there is no one-size-fits-all approach to buying distressed condominiums.
-How an investor approaches depends on their overall investment strategy and the condominium’s specific situation they’re buying in.
+An investor’s approach depends on their overall investment strategy and the condominium’s specific situation they’re buying in.
 Whether you’re looking for a bulk sale or a recapitalization, both can be advantageous when approached with care.

-The key thing is due diligence and overall strategy.
+The critical thing is due diligence and overall strategy.
 Focus on those and leave no stone unturned as you consider each deal.
-Your buyer’s agent and real estate attorney can provide invaluable counsel as you navigate this area of the market.
-Make sure they are experienced in this sector and prepared to give you honest answers.
-This is not the sort of market you want to walk into with a “Yes Man” at your side.
+Your buyer’s agent and real estate attorney can provide invaluable counsel in navigating this market area.
+Ensure they are experienced in this sector and prepared to give you honest answers.
+This is not the market you want to walk into with a “Yes Man” at your side.
 Which, honestly, is not something you should ever want in a real estate deal.